Stacey Cadman: Theatre

+She later portrayed Mandy Rice Davies in Keeler at Upstairs at the Gatehouse in London, directed by Paul Nicholas.
+Her performance was praised with particular attention given to her comic performance and characterisation.

-Cadman also appeared as Mandy Rice Davies in Keeler, directed by Paul Nicholas, at Upstairs at the Gatehouse North London until 18 March 2007.
-Other notable theatrical roles include Ella Reed in The Bed Before Yesterday at The Mill at Sonning and Wendy in Amy Leach's Peter Pan at The Dukes Theatre, Lancaster.
+Her other theatrical roles include Ella Reed in The Bed Before Yesterday at The Mill at Sonning, Wendy Darling in Amy Leach's production of Peter Pan for The Dukes, Lancaster, and a leading role in Beauty and the Beast at Chipping Norton Theatre.